 Other popular databases cover Canadian passenger lists (1865-1935) and border crossings from Canada to the United States (1895-1956).
 Most major US ports are represented among passenger lists, such as Boston, Baltimore, Philadelphia, New Orleans and California ports.
 You can even trace your ancestor’s travels back to his hometown in the old country, if he’s in the database of US passport applications (1795-1925).

-In the step-by-step example here, I happened to be searching for an emigrant from Sweden.
+In our step-by-step example, I happened to be searching for an emigrant from Sweden.
 Ancestry.com now has a Swedish Emigration Records, 1783-1951, database.
 Those with German, British, Canadian, Swiss, Irish and Scottish ancestors will likewise find many records to search, while some specific databases cover certain Latvian, Lithuanian and Italian immigrants.

 When you refine your results by birth dates, the search engine assumes an automatic “fudge factor” of five years before and after the date you type in.
 Or you can still check Exact for either birth or migration date and select your own fudge factor of one, two, five or 10 years.